dimkr/the_Foundation/README.md

 ### "method_Type" naming convention

-Global identifiers and functions generally use the following naming convention:
+Global identifiers generally use the following naming convention:

 * `iType`: the prefix `i` is used for the global namespace: all types and verb-like macros.
 * `Impl_Type`: the private implementation of Type, i.e., a `struct` containing the member variables.